-If you’re looking for a great appetizer, finger food, or breakfast entree for your family, company, or special occasion breakfasts and brunches including holiday breakfasts, then give Sausage Cheese Balls a try sometime.
-They are very tasty and flavorful and the deep savory flavors from the seasonings and cheeses just seem to explode in your mouth as you swallow each bite.
+This is a great appetizer, finger food, or breakfast entree for your family or company.
+It’s also ideal for special occasion breakfasts and brunches including holiday breakfasts.
+I recommend you give Sausage Cheese Balls a try sometime.
+They are very tasty and flavorful.
+The deep savory flavors from the seasonings and cheeses just seem to explode in your mouth as you swallow each bite.
 Sausage Cheese Balls are a winner.
 I think you’ll agree.

 I really liked the increased flavor from the seasonings and additional cheeses in this recipe.

-Sausage Cheese Balls is a great breakfast entree for special occasions including holiday breakfasts.
+Sausage Cheese Balls are great as a breakfast entree for special occasions or holiday breakfasts.

 Each bite of a Sausage Cheese Ball is succulent, savory, and sensational!